sivaprakash95/VB.NET---ChooseFromList/README.md

 Here,
 =====
->Now I create new project  name as 'ChooseFromList'
+> Now I create new project  name as 'ChooseFromList'
->Create two forms, 1 for our own design and another for CFL design
+> Create two forms, 1 for our own design and another for CFL design

 Steps
 =====
-1.Design your own Form
+1. Design your own Form
-2.Design a CFL Form
+2. Design a CFL Form
-3.Call the CFL Form by load the data and show it in your own Form
+3. Call the CFL Form by load the data and show it in your own Form